samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain the effect of the [Comprehend Languages](/spells/2618993-comprehend-languages) spell for 1 hour.

-This potion’s liquid is a clear concoction with bits of salt and soot swirling in it.
+This potion's liquid is a clear concoction with bits of salt and soot swirling in it.

 ### [Potion of Diminution](/magic-items/4703-potion-of-diminution)